Get the FREE one-click dictionary software for Windows

 - Kyd, Thomas Kyd, Thomas Kid

-Derived forms: kids, kidding, kidded, Kids
+Derived forms: kids, kidded, Kids, kidding

-Type of: bait, befool [archaic], caprine animal, cod [Brit, informal], dramatist, dupe, fool, goat, gull, issue, juvenile, juvenile person, leather, offspring, playwright, progeny, put on, put one across [informal], put one over [informal], rag, rally, razz [N. Amer, informal], ride [N. Amer, informal], slang [archaic, informal], take in, taunt, tease, twit [informal], wind up [Brit, informal]
+Type of: bait, befool [archaic], caprine animal, cod [Brit, informal], dramatist, dupe, fool, goat, gull, issue [formal], juvenile, juvenile person, leather, offspring, playwright, progeny, put on, put one across [informal], put one over [informal], rag, rally, razz [N. Amer, informal], ride [N. Amer, informal], slang [archaic, informal], take in, taunt, tease, twit [informal], wind up [Brit, informal]

 Part of: family, family unit

-Encyclopedia: Kid, Peter
+Encyclopedia: Kid, Mary